kirchik47/ocr_task/README.md

 During deployment to streamlit on huggingface space encountered a problem with '\left' strings which were problematic escape sequences due to '\'.
 Cloned model repository and directly changed the code.
 Also handled cpu compatibility issues and other minor bugs.

 WARNING:
 Application works pretty slow on CPU, so if you upload for example resume, it will be proceeded for approximately 10 minutes.
-Didn't test it on CUDA because don't have it.
+Didn't test it on CUDA because probably huggingface host does not have it.

 For fine-tuning used: